Skip to Main Content

 North Carolina law provides that in any case where a juvenile is placed on probation, the court may prohibit the juvenile from possessing a firearm.4 North Carolina law provides that a court imposing regular conditions of probation must prohibit the defendant from possessing a firearm without the written permission of the court.5 North Carolina law makes it a “controlling condition” for the release of a person from prison before the termination of his or her maximum prison term that the person not possess a firearm unless granted written permission by the Post-Release Supervision and Parole Commission (“Commission”) or a post-release supervision officer.6 Similarly, a North Carolina statute states that the Commission may require that a parolee refrain from possessing a firearm unless granted written permission by the Commission or the parole officer.7

-For information on the background check process used to enforce these provisions, see the North Carolina Background Check Procedures and Licensing sections.
+For information on the background check process used to enforce these provisions, see the North Carolina Background Check Procedures section.

 MEDIA REQUESTS